-This is yet another story of self discovery.
+This is yet another story of self-discovery.
 A story that feels like it might bring some change in us.
-A story we begin to consume like a freshly made salad but it ends up being that big fat chicken burger with extra cheese and fries which we regret the minute we finish it.
-We think it’ll change our lives but we continue with our own bullshit because everyone’s self discovery journey isn’t a literal journey involving a trip.
+A story we begin to consume like a freshly made salad, but it ends up being that big fat chicken burger with extra cheese and fries, which we regret the minute we finish it.
+We think it’ll change our lives, but we continue with our bullshit because everyone’s self-discovery journey isn’t a literal journey involving a trip.
 Some are internal too.

-Road trip movies always take me away from where I’m to the land of unknown.
+Road trip movies always take me away from where I’m to the land of the unknown.
 Who knows what you’ll find on the road.
-My own little escapism.
+My little escapism.

-One particular movie I remember I watched was a 2016 movie Zindagi na milegi Dobara.
+One particular movie I remember I watched was the 2016 movie Zindagi Na Milegi Dobara.
 For my international readers, it’s available on Netflix.
-Go watch it now.
+Watch it now.
 You won’t regret it.

-3 years later, this dream was about to come true because *drumrolls* *more drumrolls* I was about to spend a year in Spain for a scholarship program from 2019 to 2020 and like an astrologer high on pot, I could predict that I’ll be going on a road trip.
+Three years later, this dream was about to come true because *drumrolls* *more drumrolls* I was about to spend a year in Spain for a scholarship program from 2019 to 2020, and like an astrologer high on pot, I could predict that I’ll be going on a road trip.

-So, just before I was about to be trapped inside not making Dalgona coffee unlike many people whose inner Gordon Ramsey was awaken in the lockdown like a dragon in a cave, I was on the road.
-Spain went into lockdown on 11 March and I came back from this trip on 2nd, so the luck was with me but the world was not going to be in a good shape for a long time.
+So, just before I was about to be trapped inside, not making Dalgona coffee, unlike many people whose inner Gordon Ramsey awakened in the lockdown like a dragon in a cave, I was on the road.
+Spain went into lockdown on 11 March, and I came back from this trip on 2nd, so the luck was with me, but the world was not going to be in good shape for a long time.

 3 days, 4 friends, a Fiat, 1100kms of drive and millions of memories.